Artist Registry

 The “Pentimenti” series, is so named since it began with the act of painting over existing canvases where the circular geometry was a part of older works.
 Pentimenti, by definition means, “a visible trace of an earlier painting beneath a layer or layers of paint on a canvas.”
 In essence these paintings are picking up from an earlier series, but with a renewed interest in surface and scale and that includes a fuller color palette.
 Previous works were much more reductive and the use of color was intentionally restricted.
 The grid still exists, as a hint, at the intersection of the circles on the canvas plane when the circles are cropped off and continues now within the composition of the elongation of circular forms into "lozenges."

 Continuing to move into this body of work, there are other references that become inspiration.
-For example, stacking, as in totem poles, the dolls or “poupées” of Hans Bellmar’s photographs, as well as archaeology, which has revealed churches built on temples and mosques on churches.
+For example, stacking, as in totem poles, the dolls or “poupées” of Hans Bellmar’s photographs, as well as architecture and archaeology, which has revealed churches built on temples and mosques on churches.
 Within my painting process, there exists a conversation between these ideas and the abstract works that I create.